Veronica-MN/real_estate_market_analysis/README.md

 ![breakdown_by_building](images/breakdown_by_building.png)

+However, when we examine the average price and deal satisfaction, we notice something else.
 The average price and deal satisfaction shows:

 ![breakdown_building_deal_satisfaction](images/breakdown_building_deal_satisfaction.png)